searxng/searxng/docs/admin/installation-nginx.rst

              image_proxy : True

-   .. group-tab:: proxy or uWSGI
+   .. tab-item:: proxy or uWSGI

       Be warned, with this setup, your instance isn't :ref:`protected <searxng filtron>`.
 Nevertheless it is good enough for intranet usage and it is a